igrishaev/pg/doc/020-client.md

 ### Isolation level

-The `{:isolation-level ...}` options sets the isolation level for the new transaction.
-Here is an example of setting SERIALIZABLE level although there is no need for that, actually.
+The `{:isolation-level ...}` option sets the isolation level for the new transaction.
+Here is an example of setting a SERIALIZABLE level although there is no need for that, actually.

 ~~~clojure
 (let [sql "INSERT INTO users (name, age) VALUES ($1, $2)"]